June 12, 2013

-There are other thought leaders who are also seeking urban-based solutions.
-In an article in Water Policy,” Tapped Out: How Can Cities Secure their Water Future,” the authors advocate for urban-rural partnerships and contend that cities must begin playing a much larger and broader role in resolving water scarcity issues for two primary reasons: 1) cities are experiencing regular shortages and 2) cities are directly dependent upon agriculture for their sustenance (i.e., food).
+A recent article in “Water Policy,” Tapped out: how can cities secure their water future, the authors advocate for urban-rural partnerships and contend that cities must begin playing a much larger and broader role in resolving water scarcity issues for two primary reasons: 1) cities are experiencing regular shortages and 2) cities are directly dependent upon agriculture for their sustenance.